 As well as surveying customers during post-purchase rebate-claims, you can use Rbate to survey your customers or prospects at any other time.To do this, just create a new Rebate Group of the Survey rather than the Rebate type, specifying an optional payment for submitting a completed survey, and an optional webpage to which survey takers are redirected when they have successfully completed the survey.

-You then order claim codes for this Rebate Group, which you issue to those you wish to survey.
+You then order Claim Codes for this Rebate Group, which you issue to those you wish to survey.
 This can be done via email, post, or via cards that you hand out.
-If a survey completion payment is offered, such cards can be a non-self-adhesive form of Rbate's secure labels, which allow you to safely issue them to retail or marketing staff.
+If a survey completion payment is offered, such cards can be a non-self-adhesive form of Rbate's secure cards, which allow you to safely issue them to retail or marketing staff.

 If you wish a survey to be conducted on Rbate's site, you

 direct code recipients to make their claim at rbate.com/survey.
 If you can give code recipients a web link,

 you can save them having to enter the Claim Code at the Rbate site by appending the Claim Code to the Web address:

 By setting the Claim URL field of the Rebate Group you can instead embed the survey in your own website.
 On your Claim URL webpage you need to place an HTML frame or iframe which sources from either rbate.com/survey or rbate.com/survey/<CLAIM_CODE>.
 This embedding will only function at the Claim URL you have nominated.

 If you track which people receive which codes, by, for example, linking codes to email addresses, you will be able match survey responses to individual customers or prospects.

 Click here to conduct a sample survey.
 This survey offers a cash reward, so includes steps not present when no payment is offered.
 Where no payment is offered, and where the Claim Code has been provided in a web link, the survey process occurs on a single webpage.

 How do I survey those who decided to purchase a competitor's product?